ursapictura/INDIVIDUAL-PROJECT-sorting-hat/README.md

 Growing up, Hogwarts was my world.
 I grew up believing Hogwarts was the safest place on earth, but the author of my childhood is now using her platform to destroy the safety of trans and gender non-conforming people.

 So I've created a Hogwarts where everyone is welcome.
 A Hogwarts where YOU choose who you are and where that choice is respected.
-The only thing not tolerated here are bigoted Deatheaters.
-Remember to respect and care for your fellow students or you'll be expelled.
+The only thing not tolerated here are bigoted Death Eaters.
+Remember to respect and care for your fellow students, or you'll be expelled.

 ## User and Problem Being Solved
 My Sorting Hat is designed for everyone who wanted to go to Hogwarts but who no oong (or never) felt welcome in that world.
 It's also an open-source option which means using my Sorting Hat doesn't contribute to the wealth or bloated self-importance of the author.